nic-cof/Arduino-Quadcopter/README.md

 Combine individual codes into final flight code.

 Progress:
+(AUG 18, 2016)
+Uploaded first iteration IMU code.
+Uses complementary filter to prevent drift in IMU data.
+Need to adjust filter values as there is still drift.
+Bluetooth breakout arrives today.

 (AUG 3, 2016) U2
 Second code failed.
 Found instructable with ESC code, worked like a charm.
 Started with ESC_A.
 Added ESC_B, _C, and _D after.
 All four can be controlled from a single input.